alok-karn/alok-karn/README.md

 <h2 align="left">𝔸𝕓𝕠𝕦𝕥 𝕄𝕖! </h2>

 Hello, I am `Alok Karn`.
 I am a Full Stack Developer `(MERN)` and UI/UX designer with a passion for creating beautiful and functional user interfaces.
-I have a background in graphic design and I love to create elegant user interfaces.
+I have a background in graphic design and I love to create elegant user interfaces👨‍🎨.
+Love bringing ideas to life through code and design 💡.
+Always eager to learn and grow in the tech industry 🚀.
+Let's create something extraordinary together! 🛠️

 ## 🇬‌🇮‌🇹‌🇭‌🇺‌🇧‌ 🇸‌🇹‌🇦‌🇹‌🇸‌: